salahjebali/Going-Deeper-With-Residual-Blocks/README.md

 ![VL](https://github.com/salahjebali/DeepLearningApplications_labs/blob/main/lab1/results/1.2%20ResNet_vs_VGG/wandb/vgg_val_loss.png)

-# Exercise 2.1: Explain why Residual Connections are so effective
+# 2.1: Explain why Residual Connections are so effective

 Use your two models (with and without residual connections) you developed above to study and quantify why the residual versions of the networks learn more effectively.